 Management without “heavy” maintenance

-Ecosystem of apps and integrations
+An ecosystem of apps and integrations

-Infrastructure, security, and stability "by default"
+Infrastructure, security, and stability by default

 Checkout and payments built for conversion